zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_crypto_integration_guide.rst

 - ``tfm_crypto_api.c`` :  This module is contained in ``interface/src`` and
   implements the PSA Crypto API client interface exposed to the  Non-Secure Processing Environment.
+- ``tfm_mbedcrypto_alt.c`` : This module contains alternative implementations of
+  Mbed Crypto functions.
+Decryption code is skipped in AES CCM mode in Profile Small by default.

 **************************
 Crypto service integration